In Part 1, I shared the “journey” of creating Velocity Lapse (a time-lapse app for Android), up to the first internal testing release.

 The manual capture view in v0.0.4+6

-In order to cover all bases, I added a Manual Capture mode which is a camera screen with an overlay of the previous image and an indicator telling when the last image was captured.
-This was simple enough to do, but it still took time to differentiate the project UI from the normal timelapse capture mode and design and develop the special interface for it.
+This was simple enough to implement, but it still took time to differentiate the project UI from the normal Timelapse Capture mode and develop the special interface for it.

-First submitted feedback
+First user-submitted feedback

-At this point, I updated the velocitylapse.com landing page to better showcase the app and allow people to download it on Google Play.
 Not long after, I received the first externally submitted feedback on Velocity Lapse.
 It included a crash report and a few suggestions on how to make the import images as projects feature more user-friendly.

 Monitizing the app